zentrum-lexikographie/dwdsmor/README.md

   XSLT stylesheets in `share/` and the lexical data in `lexicon/wb/`, which is imported from the [DWDS article repository](https://git.zdl.org/zdl/wb) as a Git submodule.
-* `SMORLemma/` imports sources from an
-  [SMORLemma fork](https://git.zdl.org/zdl/SMORLemma) as a Git submodule, providing the morphology.
+* `grammar/` contains an FST grammar based on SMORLemma, providing the morphology.
 * `dwdsmor/` and `tests/` implement a Python library and accompanying test suite for using DWDSmor transducers for the aforementioned linguistic tasks.